CMSgov/design-system/guides/SITE-PACKAGES-AND-THEMES.md

 # What is a site package?

 A site package is custom code (components, styles, etc..) that extends the CMSDS and is published in a way that can be consumed via NPM by other teams.
-A site package could contain in new components, modifications to existing components, or modifications to styles.
+A site package could contain new components, modifications to existing components, or modifications to styles.
 A site package can also contain a theme, but doesn’t have to.

 ## Site package guidelines